6-Nights The Red Centre to Adelaide - 18-to-Thirtysomethings

 4 breakfasts, 2 dinners

-Your Foodie Moment: Wine Tasting, Clare Valley.
+Your Foodie Moment: Local Food Experience, Clare Valley.
 Underground mine tour.
 Champagne sunset viewing of Uluru.
 Mala Walk around Uluru and visit to the cultural centre.
 Hike at Kings Canyon (seasonal).
 All transport between destinations and to/from included activities.

 It's the heart of Australia, capital of the Outback and most romantic country town in the world.
 It's where people race camels and hold holiday regattas in dry river beds.
 The town is a self-contained business community catering for its population and the many thousands of annual visitors - who can experience Alice Springs Desert Park, Aboriginal culture, the world's largest classroom - the School of the Air - and is the perfect place to start touring the Eastern and Western MacDonnell Ranges, famous Uluru (Ayers Rock), Kata Tjuta (The Olgas) and Kings Canyon.
 The superb desert climate allows for cycling and walking along an extensive network of tracks.